MERGE-RNA: a physics-based model to predict RNA secondary structure ensembles with chemical probing: Discussion

 A central strength is the ability to avoid over-constraining: standard pseudo-free energy approaches \cite{deiganAccurateSHAPEdirectedRNA2009} modify the energy landscape globally, often altering already-correct regions.
 Similarly to Ref.~\citep{washietlRNAFoldingSoft2012}, our framework infers minimal soft constraints, ensuring modifications arise only where data support deviation, and resulting in a lower loss (Fig.~\ref{fig:redmond}b).
 In addition, our physics-based model naturally enables the combination of multiple datasets in a single fitting process.
 Among ensembles compatible with experiment, the maximum entropy principle chooses the one closest to the prior, and modifications of the ensemble are here regularized by bounding soft constraints.
 Alternative regularization approaches might be explored \cite{hummerBayesianEnsembleRefinement2015, cesariUsingMaximumEntropy2018}.

 Existing ensemble-deconvolution pipelines such as DREEM \citep{tomezskoDeterminationRNAStructural2020}, DRACO \citep{morandiGenomescaleDeconvolutionRNA2021}, and DANCE-MaP \cite{olsonDiscoveryLargescaleCellstateresponsive2022} cluster sequencing reads with multiple co-occurring modifications and assign each cluster to a discrete structure.
 By capitalizing on per-read correlation patterns, these methods recover information about alternative conformations but at the cost of discarding the abundant reads with zero or single modifications and demanding deep coverage to resolve low-probability states.
 Alternative ensemble fitting approaches include Rsample \citep{spasicModelingRNASecondary2018} and SLEQ \citep{liStatisticalModelingRNA2018}.
 Rsample employs a sample-and-cluster approach, reweighting the Boltzmann ensemble through pseudo-free energy adjustments resembling our soft constraints, though without physics-grounded calibration, but rather adopting an empirical strategy in a non self-consistent fashion.
 SLEQ uses a sample-and-select strategy rooted in the maximum parsimony principle to identify the sparsest set of structures explaining modification patterns, differing from our maximum entropy approach designed to minimally perturb the thermodynamic model.
 Our framework calibrates against averaged mutational fractions, ensuring every read (even negatives) contributes signal in sparse-modification regimes.
-The trade-off is loss of explicit per-read co-variation, though reads could in principle be integrated to fine-tune populations---a possible future extension.
+The trade-off is loss of explicit per-read co-variation, though reads could in principle be integrated to fine-tune populations.
+In fact, our framework enables the estimation of the likelihood of generating each read, which could be used to assign reads to structures and further refine population estimates, though we leave this as a future extension.
 Read-level clustering would struggle to distinguish multiple similar conformations and represent continuous ensembles with many intermediates (e.g., strand-displacement pathways).
 Furthermore, alternative methods assume each read originates from a single structure, which may not hold for RNAs undergoing rapid dynamics.
 Our framework models ensemble-averaged behavior directly, accommodating fast interconversions at equilibrium.
 Consequently, our framework captures both discrete alternative structures and continuous ensembles enabling interpretation of dynamic processes.
 Strikingly, even without individual reads, the model reconstructs correlations and measures minor substate populations, which would be missed in methods that enumerate a small number of representative structures.